Hungary: Risk Assessment

 Prime Minister Viktor Orbán and his conservative Fidesz-Hungarian Civic Union (Fidesz) party were re-elected for a third four-year term in the April 2018 elections.
-After a strong nationalist anti-immigrant campaign in opposition to the EU on the dispersal of migrants, Fidesz obtained a landslide victory, with two-thirds of the seats in Parliament.
+After a nationalist anti-immigrant campaign in opposition to the EU on the dispersal of migrants, Fidesz obtained a landslide victory with two thirds of the seats in Parliament.
 The election was marked by an exceptionally high turnout: 68%, the highest since 1994.
-This absolute majority in Parliament will allow the government to push through key legislation without needing cross-party agreement and increase its control over state institutions.
-Some of the new legislations are likely to target NGOs supporting refugees, on which Viktor Orbán centered his criticisms during the campaign.
-A number of sectoral taxes, which were criticized by the European Commission for mainly targeting foreign-owned operators, are also expected to remain in place.
+This absolute majority in Parliament allows the government to push through key legislation without needing cross-party agreement, and increases its control over state institutions.
+A number of sectorial taxes, which were criticized by the European Commission for mainly targeting foreign-owned operators, are likely to remain in place.
 These include an advertising tax on media, a retail tax, and a tax on energy sector entities if they do not invest in Hungary.
 In this context, relations with the European Commission will likely remain tense.
 Moreover, the European Parliament had already voted in September 2018 to initiate disciplinary action against Hungary over alleged breaches of the EU's core values, including the rule of law, freedom of the media and NGOs, and an insufficient fight again corruption.
 The suspension of Hungary’s voting rights would be the next punitive measure, but this is highly unlikely as it requires a unanimous decision from the European Council.